Updated June 2021

 - the case is considered appropriate for mediation (e.g. no safety concerns and/or protection orders preventing contact).

 A Family Justice Counsellor or Child Support Officer will meet separately with each party for an intake interview, and assess any issues related to safety, domestic violence and capacity to participate in the process.
 Family Justice Counsellors are mindful of these issues in all the services they provide.
-If parties are separated by distance or in locations without local offices, these services are also available through telephone and web-conferencing.

 If you reach agreement with the help of FJSD services, they will help you formalize your agreement.
 You can take a draft agreement to a lawyer to get legal advice before you sign it.
 With FJSD’s help, you may be able to obtain or change a written agreement or court order in Provincial Court without even having to attend court.
 If you are going to Supreme Court, they can give you information on how to proceed there.
 But be aware that Family Justice Counsellors do not provide legal advice or assist with property, debt or pension division matters.